commercialhaskell/stack/doc/GUIDE.md

 ### `stack clean`

 `stack clean` deletes the local working directories containing compiler output.
 By default, that means the contents of directories in `.stack-work/dist`, for all the `.stack-work` directories within a project.

 Use `stack clean <specific-package>` to delete the output for the package _specific-package_ only.

 ### `stack purge`

 `stack purge` deletes the local stack working directories, including extra-deps, git dependencies and the compiler output (including logs).
 It does not delete any snapshot packages, compilers or programs installed using `stack install`.
 This essentially reverts the project to a completely fresh state, as if it had never been built.
 `stack purge` is just a shortcut for `stack clean --full`

-- Note: `stack purge` is not available when used in docker

 ### The build command